-Alternative 6 would not specifically modify the criteria to form a cooperative, but would modify the way in which the GRS is applied to cooperatives once they have formed.
+The GRS suboption could be applied to any of the alternatives.
+It would not specifically modify the criteria to form a cooperative, but would modify the way in which the GRS is applied to cooperatives, once they have formed.
 Presumably, allowing the GRS to be aggregated across cooperatives could reduce some of the potentially adverse consequences for vessel operators that may be disadvantaged if the cooperative standards are modified.
-Although the structure of the alternatives suggests that Alternative 6 could be selected by the Council as a preferred alternative, it may be more appropriately redesignated as a suboption which could be applied to any of the cooperative standards under Alternatives 1 through 5.
-As a stand alone alternative, Alternative 6 does not appear to conform to the purpose and need statement adopted by the Council which is specifically addressing cooperative formation standards, not the method used to compute the GRS.
-Because this alternative does not directly address cooperative formation standards, it is not analyzed directly with the other alternatives in this analysis.
-The analysis does contain a general discussion of the effects and management and enforcement of this alternative in Section 2 of this analysis.
-The Council should consider redesignating Alternative 6 as a suboption applicable to Alternatives 1 through 5.
+During an initial review in February 2009, the Council recommended incorporating an aggregated GRS as a suboption.
+The Council noted that aggregating the GRS among cooperatives as a stand alone alternative did not appear to conform to the purpose and need statement adopted by the Council.
+The Council's purpose and need statement specifically addressed cooperative formation standards, not the method used to compute the GRS.
+Because this suboption does not directly address cooperative formation standards, it is not analyzed directly with the other alternatives or suboptions in this analysis.
+The analysis does contain a general discussion of the effects and management and enforcement of this suboption in Section 2 of this analysis.